secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 #### Order Link Sharing

 It is important to note that there is no limit on link sharing when utilizing the Pizzatime platform.
 Meaning, once registrants receive the link to place their order, **they can share it with non-registrants** who can then redeem it for a meal.

+#### Details Regarding Pizzatime Financials and Budgeting

+- It is important to note that in order to place an order with Pizzatime, you will be required to request a [Coupa Virtual Card](/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/) for payment.
+- Please submit a [Contract Request](/handbook/marketing/field-marketing/#field-marketing-contract-requests) for the Coupa Virtual Card to your FMC with all the required details pertaining to your event.
+- **Note**: Ensure all cost estimates have been added to Allocadia.
+If the final Pizzatime order cost is 10% above the requested Coupa Virtual Card amount, please inform your FMC as they will need to submit a [PO Change Request](/handbook/business-technology/enterprise-applications/guides/coupa-guide/#how-to-do-a-purchase-order-change-request).
+- **Note**: The order confirmation page on Pizzatime will serve as your SOW.
+The steps below detail how to get to the confirmation page.
+- _To confirm which month the spend will hit, please refer to our [Prepaid Policy](/handbook/finance/accounting/#prepaid-expense-policy)._

 #### Pizzatime Training